 The privilege of a lifetime is being who you are. –Joseph Campbell

-Fava beans are at the very tail end of their growing season in the Northwest, but what I love about this preserving method is that it works with any shelling bean.
-Blanch them first, then make sure they are completely submerged in the marinating liquid, and they will last in the fridge for ions.
+What I love about this preserving method is that it works with any shelling bean.
+Blanch them first, then make sure they are completely submerged in the marinating liquid, and they will last in the fridge for weeks!

 For other tasty recipes using fava beans, here a couple more!

-Serve these marinated fava beans alongside humus or tahini sauce, scooping them up with warm pita bread, or toss them into green salads, grain salads or pasta salads.
+Serve these marinated fava beans over toast or crostini, or alongside hummus or tahini sauce, scooping them up with warm pita bread, or toss them into green salads, grain salads or pasta salads.
 Add to charcuterie or cheese boards, or simply serve as a condiment or side.